Care & Treatment

 - Botulinum toxin (“Botox”).
 A urologist or urogynecologist will insert a tube into the bladder through the urethra and use a small needle to inject a small amount of botulinum toxin into the bladder muscle to help decrease unwanted contractions.
 The effect can last several months.
 Some patients may need to empty their bladder using a catheter for a while after the procedure.

 - Surgery.
-Depending on the type of UI someone has, there are several surgical procedures that may be performed if other treatment have not worked.
+Depending on the type of UI someone has, there are several surgical procedures that may be performed if other treatments have not worked.
 Surgery is most commonly used for stress incontinence in women.